justinpbarnett/unity-mcp/README-DEV.md

 ## Development Deployment Scripts

-These deployment scripts help you quickly test changes to MCP For Unity core code.
+These deployment scripts help you quickly test changes to MCP for Unity core code.

 ## Scripts